Some Thoughts on Chatbots, Coherence, and Fake News

 I would expect chatbots to be great at pattern recognition.
 That’s how they string stuff together.
 And I would expect people to be favorably disposed toward chatbot outputs that present what appear to be meaningful patterns.
 It’s easy to string meaningless things together coherently (“Colorless green ideas sleep furiously”), but the problem is that it’s just as easy to string seemingly meaningful things together coherently (“Steel melts at a higher temperature than jet fuel burns”).

-The problem isn’t with the content, but with the coherence.
+The problem with fake news isn’t with the content, but with the coherence.
 It’s been argued that pattern recognition is Homo sapiens’ evolutionary advantage.
 That’s what’s at play here.
 We are predisposed to look for coherence; the problem is that when we find it, we are also predisposed to trust it.

 The breakdown occurs when we conflate coherence with meaning.
 When you have people who are fixated on coherence, and all you give them is stuff that looks meaningful just because it’s coherent, then they’re going to think they have found something meaningful.
 And this is why people believe fake news is real and real news is fake.